Asifekhlaque/VB.Net_Learn/README.md

 - **Best Practice**: It is recommended to use **Option Strict On** for more predictable and safer code.

 ---

+## 📦 **Namespaces in VB.NET**

+A **Namespace** is a container that holds classes, interfaces, structures, and other namespaces.
+It helps organize code and avoids naming conflicts by grouping related types together.
+Namespaces allow you to use the same class names in different parts of the program without causing clashes.

 ### 1. **Declaring a Namespace** 🏷️